oracle/docker-images/OracleAccessManagement/dockerfiles/12.2.1.4.0/README.md

-Building an Oracle Access Management Docker Image using Dockerfile Samples
+Building an Oracle Access Management Image using Dockerfile Samples
 ==========================================================================
 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
 This Image includes binaries for Oracle Access Management (OAM) Release 12.2.1.4.0 and it has capability to create FMW Infrastructure domain and OAM specific Managed Servers.